 We are planning holidays lasting 7 nights arriving Saturday afternoon and departing Saturday morning.
 The walking is not too strenuous.
 Each walk lasts 5-7 hours and we shall be walking about 10-13 miles each day (on 5 out of the 6 days holiday).
 The walks are centre-based, so you only need to carry a light day sack for waterproofs, snacks and drinks.
 On some days transport is required to reach the starting point.
 When we have enough cars and willing drivers, we share petrol costs, otherwise we use public transport or taxis and share the costs.

 A big thank you to all those who took part in or who came along to my walking holidays in summer 18.
-I shall add the dates and venues of the 2019 holidays in early November.
 I look forward to hearing from you and/or seeing you next year, bis zum nächsten Mal, Neil

 kleiner Arbersee/Bayerischer Wald